worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

     return decorated_function
 ```

 This code may look a bit strange if you haven't written your own decorators before.
 Here's how it works: `admin_only` is the name of our decorator.
 You can think of decorators as functions which take other functions as arguments.
-Therefore, if we write the following
+(The code coming up is example code for the purpose of illustration, and not part of our program.)
+Therefore, if we write the following:

 ```python
 @admin_only